Mayoralty of Dennis Kucinich: Municipal Light

 For years, CEI sought to acquire Muny Light and violated federal antitrust laws on several occasions in its attempt to absorb it.
 The Atomic Safety and Licensing Board of the Nuclear Regulatory Commission (NRC) determined that CEI blocked Muny Light from making repairs to its generator by lobbying the city council to place restrictive conditions on Muny Light bonds.
 Because of the delay in repairs, Muny Light had to purchase power.
 CEI would then work behind the scenes to block Muny Light from purchasing electricity from other power companies.
 Consequently, CEI became the only power company from which Muny Light could buy.
 At that point, CEI started to engage in price gouging by dramatically increasing the cost of electricity to Muny, thereby forcing Muny to lose funds.
 The NRC referred to CEI's actions as an "outrageous affront" to federal antitrust law.
 The city launched an antitrust suit against CEI in 1975.
 However, for the power purchased by Muny, CEI went to court to demand that it pay $14 million in damages.
 Former mayor Perk had intended to pay the cost by selling the light system, simultaneously disposing of a $328 million antitrust suit that the city had filed against CEI.

 The Kucinich administration not only stopped the sale, but revived the city's antitrust lawsuit against CEI.
 For its part, CEI went to federal court to secure an order to attach city property.
 To pay the city's debt to CEI, Kucinich moved to cut municipal spending.
-However, frustrated by the mayor's confrontational style, the Cleveland Trust Company (then the largest bank in the city and the state, and now part of Key Bank) and five other Cleveland banks sided with CEI.
-They told Kucinich that if he did not agree to sell Muny, they would not renew the city's credit on $14 million of loans taken out by the prior administration.
+However, local business leaders "did not like the populist rhetoric of Kucinich's philosophy" and were "determined to fight it to the end."
+Consequently, the Cleveland Trust Company (then the largest bank in the city and the state, and now part of Key Bank) and five other Cleveland banks told Kucinich that if he did not agree to sell Muny to CEI, they would not renew the city's credit on $14 million of loans taken out by the prior administration.
 City Council, led by Kucinich's then-political nemesis George L. Forbes, sided with CEI and the banks and pressured the mayor to make the sale.
 However, Kucinich still refused and instead proposed saving money by laying off 600 employees, including 400 police officers and firefighters.
 In addition, he proposed a $50 million bond issue to pay the Muny debt and even agreed to seek an increase in the city income tax, a controversial stance that he had earlier strongly opposed.